 When there is concurrent invasion by Dichelobacter nodosus of foot scald, contagious footrot results.
-The Australians separate footrot into 2 categories, benign or virulent, depending on the strain of D nodosus present.
+The Australians separate footrot into two categories, benign or virulent, depending on the strain of D nodosus present.
 In the USA, however, benign and virulent footrot are considered to be the same (due to the difficulty of differentiating the two) and are treated accordingly.

 The infection is confined largely to the interdigital skin, with only minimal underrunning of the adjacent horn.
 Clinically, benign footrot appears similar to ovine interdigital dermatitis, but D nodosus is involved—a situation that is hard to assess because culture of D nodosus is difficult and rarely done.
 The odor, however, is characteristic.
 Lameness is common but less severe than in virulent footrot.
 The etiology and pathogenesis are the same, but the strains of D nodosus are less virulent and lack the hoof-invasive properties of the strains that cause virulent footrot.
 D nodosus may also be isolated from cattle, but strains affecting cattle usually cause only the benign form of footrot in sheep.
 The economic effect of benign footrot is much less than that of virulent footrot.
 Running the sheep through foot baths containing 10% w/v zinc sulfate once every 14 days during the wet season is usually adequate for control.
+Since the advent of long-acting antibiotics such as tetracycline, their use has been adopted with good results.

 Virulent footrot is a specific, chronic, necrotizing disease of the epidermis of the interdigital skin and hoof matrix that begins as an interdigital dermatitis and extends to involve large areas of the hoof matrix.
 Because the sensitive lamina and its network of capillaries are destroyed by the infection, the hoof wall (corium) loses its blood supply and anchorage to the underlying tissue and becomes detached.
 Footrot is extremely contagious and, under suitable conditions and susceptible genetics, morbidity may approach 100%.
 The infection is also rarely found in goats, deer, and cattle.
 The potential for genetic selection for increased resistance to footrot has been established.

 Fusobacterium necrophorum, a gram-negative anaerobic bacteria, is a normal resident of manure-contaminated environments.
 Under favorable environmental conditions, it colonizes the moist, macerated interdigital skin and provides ideal conditions for invasion by D nodosus at the skin/hoof interface.
 By action of proteases, D nodosus, also a gram-negative anaerobe and obligate pathogen, liquefies the cells of the stratum granulosum and stratum spinosum, causing the separation of the hoof wall from the basal epithelium.
 It works its way down the interdigital horn to the heel, then to the sole, and finally to the lateral side of the hoof.
-D nodosus survives <2 wk outside the host, but it can remain sequestered in cavities, cracks, or deformities of the affected foot for the life of the sheep.
+D nodosus has been found to survive <3 wk outside the host, but it can remain sequestered in cavities, cracks, or deformities of the affected foot for the life of the sheep.
 There are at least 20 different strains of D nodosus, with varying pathogenicity.
 Transmission occurs most rapidly when conditions are warm and moist; however, cold, moist conditions are also conducive to transmission.

 The most obvious sign is lameness, but the foot is seldom carried or packed.
 In chronically infected sheep, the hoof becomes gnarled and distorted.
 When more than one foot is infected, some sheep become recumbent or walk on their knees.
 Brisket and knees tend to become hairless and ulcerated.
 Affected sheep do not compete well for food, lose body condition, and produce less wool.
 Rams with infected hindfeet may be unwilling to breed, and ewes with hindfeet lesions may be unable to bear the weight of a ram at service.

 In early cases, examination of the feet generally reveals nothing more than interdigital dermatitis.
 In slightly more advanced cases, in which the infection has begun to extend into the hoof matrix, there is slight detachment of the hoof wall at the interface of the interdigital skin and hoof.
 As the disease progresses, the separation of the horn spreads further under the heel and sole.
 Running one's thumb between the wall and the underlying tissue in the interdigital space often detaches the wall from the heel and sole, revealing a white, slightly moist (but not purulent), odorous substance.
 Finally, the outer wall is affected.
-The horny hoof may eventually be attached only at the toe and the cornet on the lateral side of the foot.
+The horny hoof may eventually be attached only at the toe and the coronet on the lateral side of the foot.
 The odor of the necrotic tissue is characteristic and helps to diagnose the disease.
 Myiasis is a common sequela during fly season; it may extend to the area of the sheep where the infected feet come into contact with the body when the sheep is recumbent.
 The clinical disease persists until the environment dries or the sheep are treated.
 After apparent healing, D nodosus remains hidden in small pockets within the foot, where it is detectable only by extensive trimming, and becomes active again when moist conditions recur.
 These sheep are carriers and generally remain infected for life.
-Immunity to footrot following infection does not seem to occur as relapses are the norm.
+Immunity to footrot after infection does not seem to occur, because relapses are the norm.

 In flocks with virulent footrot, underrunning and separation of the hard horn of the hoof of one or more feet, complete with the characteristic odor, is diagnostic.
 If the problem is discovered early when interdigital dermatitis is the only sign, it should be assumed that the condition is an early stage of contagious footrot, and treatment should be initiated immediately.